wdomski/ARClab/README.md

 User manual for STM Studio software can be found in [UM1025].

+More information about FreeRTOS can be found in [FreeRTOSMastering].
+Details about API of FreeRTOS can be found in [FreeRTOSManual].

 Mentioned files can be found at [st.com](https://www.st.com) or at [edu.domski.pl](https://edu.domski.pl/kursy/advanced-robot-control/arc-laboratory/)

 # Literature